 When I was a child I stood on the cracked floor of this derelict, olympic-sized swimming pool.
-I was with my mother, my father and sister, and from Rockley Beach where we were staying we had travelled up to the northern tip of the island for the afternoon.
+I was with my mother, father and sister and from Rockley Beach where we were staying we had driven up to the northern tip of the island for the afternoon.
 That moment, that place, and that pool has haunted me ever since.

 Mystery surrounds this hotel.
 No-one seems to know who owned it or why it was built in such an isolated area.
 Barbados’ north coast is spectacular: wild, rugged and windswept with the Atlantic Ocean waves crashing against the cliffs.
 Here’s a photo of that same swimming pool in its heyday.